The Yunai are coming for you. Stay safe and out of sight. This missive contains a magical link to my location. Use it. We’ll talk soon.

 “Are they still here?”

 “Just passed through yesterday,” he said.
 “The pair went down to work on some kind of archaeologist project if I’m recalling correctly.
-They were always on about old Titan technology and stuff like that.”
+They were always on about old World Ship technology and stuff like that.”

 “Do you know where that might be?”

 “South of here,” he answered.
-“There was some ancient city, something like Bael Modan or whatever.
-The dwarves were all about it.”
+“There was some ancient city, something special.
+The Besherman were all about it.”

 I was in luck.
-I had visited Bael Modan once, years and years ago.
+I had visited the ancient ruins of this land, years and years ago.
 I thanked the bartender and started to head out of the inn, but then I twisted back and asked him one last question.
 “The paladin.
 What was their name?”

 “Fynn,” the bartender replied.